 One thing that makes Maker’s Mark bourbon unique vs. many of the other heritage bourbon distilleries is they don’t wander too far from founder Bill Samuels, Sr’s. original taste vision.
-While other distilleries make a two or three styles bourbons, a rye and a malted whiskey mash bill Maker’s Mark Distillery in Loretto, Kentucky continues to make one thing, a red winter wheat bourbon whiskey.
+While other distilleries make two or three styles of bourbon, rye or a malted whiskey mash bill Maker’s Mark Distillery in Loretto, Kentucky continues to make one thing, a red winter wheat bourbon whiskey.

 The way the family lore goes Bill, Sr, took the original 170 year old bourbon recipe his family had been making for nearly two centuries and he burned it.
 He chose to replace the hot rye bourbon with the sweet wheat bourbon that wouldn’t “blow your ears off”.

 In working to keep the flavor profile consistent from year to year and bottle to bottle Maker’s Mark is one of the few distilleries that rotates their barrels.
 It’s a process that starts in August and wraps up around June of the next year.

 As Maker’s Mark Director of Innovation Jane Bowie explains it, “Starting on August 1st we start rotating barrels.
 For example, with a seven-story warehouse the seventh story goes to the first, the sixth to the second, the fifth to the third and the fourth doesn’t move.
 In a six-story warehouse the sixth goes to first, the fifth to the second, the third and fourth don’t move.
 So, we do not rotate every single barrel, we rotate the majority.
 This year I think out team will rotate about 200,000 barrels.”
 That’s a lot of barrels, a lot of hands touching barrels and a lot of logistics to keep it all in order.